MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 :::image type="content" source="media/app-registration-dynamics-crm-delegated-permissions.png" alt-text="A screenshot of the Approvals kit App API permissions with the Request API permissions panel open.":::

-##### App Registration Admin Consent
+#### App registration admin consent

-For the API permissions you may need to grant tenant wide permissions for the created application.
+For the API permissions, you might need to grant tenant wide permissions for the created application.
 Follow the guidance in [Grant Admin Consent](/entra/identity/enterprise-apps/grant-admin-consent) to provide the required permissions.

-If administrator consent is not granted, when users attempt to create a connection with the custom connector they can receive an error similar to the following:
+If administrator consent isn't granted, when users attempt to create a connection with the custom connector they can receive an error similar to the following:

 > [!NOTE]
 >